Sith: Asajj Ventress

 Asajj Ventress was a Dathomirian Sith Shadow Hand trained under Darth Tyranus (Count Dooku) and an antagonist of the Star Wars: The Clone Wars.
 She first appeared in the 2003 microseries Star Wars: Clone Wars, in which Darth Sidious assigned her to kill the then-Padawan Anakin Skywalker.
 After tracking the young war hero to the planet Muunilinst, Ventress engaged Anakin's Republic fighter forces fighting above the Separatist-occupied world and baited him in a chase to Yavin 4, where a fierce battle from the forest to the Massassi temple took place.
 Though she initially gained the upper hand in the ensuing lightsaber duel, Anakin called upon his immense connection to the Force to brutally overpower her, causing the Dathomirian to fall over the edge of a cliff.
 However, survived the landing and continued to serve her master throughout the Clone Wars on several occasions.

 In Star Wars: The Clone Wars, Ventress was a recurring antagonist during the first seasons, as she assisted Dooku with several schemes, most of which were thwarted by the Jedi.
 After being replaced with Savage Opress for her failures, Ventress returned to the Nightsisters until General Grievous led a massacre against them, which only she and Mother Talzin survived.
 From there, she helped Boba Fett's team of bounty hunters on a dangerous mission, which thus marked the start of her own bounty hunting career.
-Ventres later appeared in the novel Star Wars: Dark Disciple, which was intended for a story arc in the TV series.
+Ventress later appeared in the novel Star Wars: Dark Disciple, which was intended for a story arc in the TV series.
 In the novel, she teamed up with Jedi Quinlan Vos to assassinate Dooku, and, along the way, the two fell in love.
 However, their attempt to kill Dooku failed, and Dooku captured Vos, turning him to the dark side.
 Ventress managed to turn Vos back, but died saving him from Dooku.
 She was buried on Dathomir, amongst her fallen sisters.